Bakrie Telecom debt ploy exposes new foreign investor pitfall in Indonesia

-The maneuver, which distressed debt investors said was unprecedented, was validated by a Jakarta court.
+The manoeuvre, which distressed debt investors said was unprecedented, was validated by a Jakarta court.

 The bond's trustee Bank of New York Mellon said that violated both the terms of the bond contract and the law, without specifying which country's law, according to a letter to Bakrie Telecom seen by Reuters.